shamangary/Keras-real-time-age-gender-estimation-demo/README.md

 clip = VideoFileClip('mewtwo.mp4') # can be gif or movie
 ```

-Unlike the demo.py in https://github.com/yu4u/age-gender-estimation
-,I made several adjustment for the demo.

-There are a lot of issue of using cv2.VideoCapture()
+There are a lot of issues of using cv2.VideoCapture()
 https://github.com/ContinuumIO/anaconda-issues/issues/121

+I have tried skvideo.io and pyav and something else...
+Using anaconda to install moviepy is the best option for python3.5 and opencv3.1 or opencv3.2.

 ## How to run?
 ```